The FTHS offers a variety of educational and interactive programs to the community. Below is just a sampling of what we do!

 Special Programs at Open Hours

-Every month or so, we offer a special themed program during our usual Open Hours at the Meeting House.
+Occasionally we offer special themed programs during our usual Open Hours at the Meeting House.
 These programs usually involve a short talk by an expert in the field, as well as special exhibits or displays.
 We may feature artifacts such as vintage postcards, antique toys, comic books, sports memorabilia or other items.

-At designated Open Hours, join FTHS board member Dana Crapo for a free educational tour of the Big Run Cemetery, located across the street from the Meeting House.
+At designated Open Hours, join FTHS board members for a free educational tour of the Big Run Cemetery, located across the street from the Meeting House.
 Learn about the symbology of the gravestones and the history of the families who settled here.
 This tour is free and open to all, but be advised that it requires walking a short distance over uneven ground.

-We also organize events for the public throughout the year.
-Favorites include the Quilt Show (spring; biennial), the Bring-An-Item Antiques Showcase (summer; biennial), the Authors’ Fair (autumn; biennial), the Harvest Dinner (autumn; annual), Ghost Stories at the Meeting House (autumn; annual) and our Old-Fashioned Christmas Celebration (winter; annual).
+We also organize seasonal events for the public throughout the year!
+Favorites include the annual Harvest Luncheon, Ghost Stories at the Meeting House, and our Old-Fashioned Christmas Celebration.
 Many of these events incorporate guest speakers or educational presentations, and all are open to the public.
-Admission ranges from free to $15, depending on the event.
+We also offer member-exclusive events, including special lectures, film screenings, or tours of historic sites around the state!